USTCer-ycw/raw_tcp_socket/README.md

 License
 -------

-Public domain.
-Use it for good, not evil.
+You are free to use/modify/distribute the source code as long as you use it for good and not evil.